FonixArdent/Git-Progress/README.md

 - We Have An Application To Use This Programme you need just to add `Progress : ` on every Read Me You make.

-## 🚦 Usage

-1. Go To "dist"

-2. Start the application 'GitProgress 1.0'

-3. Enter Your Information on that app

 ## 💠 What is new about GitProgress 1.0 app:

 - Made some change for the main program and fix some problems